JignasP/Alien-Attacker/README.md

 This game runs for 120 seconds where a UFO appears on various positions on the screen and the player needs to shoot it from a spaceship.

+## Controls

-The left and right arrow keys are used for movement and the up arrow key is used for shooting the bullets.
+  🠅    Up arrow key is used for shooting the bullets
+<p>🠄  🠆 Left-Right arrow keys are used for movement </p>
 # Play Offline

 The assets have to be downloaded and the index.html should be modified so that the assets are pointed to the local asset directory